 In June 2012, the CMBA launched the Louis Stokes Scholars Program -- a pipeline diversity initiative.
 Typically, the program offers a summer experience through which college students interested in careers in the law engage in paid summer legal internships of eight-weeks duration at Cleveland law firms, courts and legal nonprofits.
 Scholars are provided with volunteer mentors who are lawyers and judges who agree to mentor throughout the college years.
 In addition, Scholars participate in group enrichment and networking activities through the summer including field trips to the courts and local law schools, public speaking and writing seminars and lunch and learn programs with legal community leaders.

-The COVID-19 crisis has necessitated that we make changes to the Stokes Scholars Program for this summer of 2020.
-Because of the pandemic and its impact on the regular workday environment in legal offices and the courts as we head towards the summer months, we are unable to provide paid legal internships this year.
+The COVID-19 crisis necessitated changes to the Stokes Scholars Program for the summer of 2020.
+Because of the pandemic and its impact on the regular workday environment in legal offices and the courts, we were unable to provide paid legal internships.

-However, we DO have a plan for those who are eligible under our traditional Stokes Scholars criteria and who are interested in participating in a Stokes Scholars experience this summer.
-The 2020 program will include 8 weeks of remote sessions including group skill building seminars, Zoom interviews with area judges and lawyers, a writing assignment, law school admissions information and mentors, all aimed at providing you an enriching experience, keeping you in the know and connected as you move through college and look towards law school and a career in law.
-Upon successful completion, participants will receive certification of their experience.
+However, we DID have a plan for those who were eligible under our traditional Stokes Scholars criteria and who were interested in participating in a Stokes Scholars experience this past summer.
+The 2020 Virtual Program included 8 weeks of interesting and interactive remote sessions scheduled via Zoom and connecting our participating students with outstanding Cleveland-area lawyers, judges, law school administrators and faculty, law students and Stokes Scholars Alumni.
+The programs provided practical advice and helpful information on a wide variety of topics including improving writing skills, professionalism and etiquette tips, networking "do's and don'ts", how to establish and maintain a strong mentoring relationship, and a law school admissions overview, just to name a few.
+Our aim was to provide students with an enriching experience, keeping them in the know and connected as they move through college and look towards law school and a career in law.

-Students who applied for the 2020 program will be contacted by email directly in May.
+Planning is underway for the Stokes Scholars Program 2021.
 For more information, please reach out to Mary Groth, CMBA staff liaison, at firstname.lastname@example.org or call her at 216-539-5975.

 - The Stokes Scholars Program received the Ohio State Bar Foundation’s Outstanding Program Award in September, 2014.